-A medical power of attorney is used to name someone you trust to act on your behalf in making medical decisions in the event that you become ill or otherwise incapable.
+A medical power of attorney form is used to name someone you trust to act on your behalf in making medical decisions in the event that you become ill or otherwise incapable.
 Those with serious illnesses or conditions are highly recommended to maintain an up-to-date medical power of attorney.
 However, every adult should make a power of attorney to protect themselves against accidents and emergencies.

 Some states call this individual your agent, proxy, or representative.
 The law requires agents to always act according to your instructions stated in your power of attorney or otherwise communicated to them.
 You can also consider using our living will, which includes a medical power of attorney with it, in order to state your treatment preferences.